poormansevo/backbone-memory-game/README.md

 The memory card game implemented with BackboneJS.

-I put this app together on a snowed in weekend.
-There are still possible issues and improvements.
+There are still plenty of possible issues and improvements.

 App has been updated to incorporate require.js.
 Still need to utilize more of it's features